theupdateframework/taps/tap1.md

 * +Replaces: <TAP number>
 * +Superseded-By: <TAP number>

 The Author header lists the names, and optionally the email addresses of all the authors/owners of the TAP.
-The format of the Author header value must be "Random J. User <address@dom.ain>".
+The format of the Author header value SHOULD be "Random J. User <address@dom.ain>".

 The format of a TAP is specified with a Content-Type header.
-The acceptable values are"text/markdown" for Markdown TAPs (see [TAP 2](https://github.com/theupdateframework/taps/blob/master/tap2.md)).
+The acceptable values are "text/markdown" for Markdown TAPs (see [TAP 2](https://github.com/theupdateframework/taps/blob/master/tap2.md)).
 Markdown ("text/markdown") is the default if no Content-Type header is present.

-The Created header records the date that the TAP was assigned a number and should be in dd-mmm-yyyy format, e.g. 14-Aug-2001.
+The Created header records the date that the TAP was assigned a number and SHOULD be in dd-mmm-yyyy format, e.g. 14-Aug-2001.

 TAPs will typically have a TUF-Version header which indicates the version of TUF that the feature will be released with.
 TAPs that refer to processes or recommendations do not require a TUF-Version header.

-TAPs may have a Requires header, indicating the TAP numbers that this TAP depends on.
+TAPs MAY have a Requires header, indicating the TAP numbers that this TAP depends on.

-TAPs may also have a Superseded-By header indicating that a TAP has been rendered obsolete by a later document; the value is the number of the TAP that replaces the current document.
+TAPs MAY also have a Superseded-By header indicating that a TAP has been rendered obsolete by a later document; the value is the number of the TAP that replaces the current document.
 The newer TAP must have a Replaces header containing the number of the TAP that it rendered obsolete.

 # Auxiliary Files

-TAPs may include auxiliary files such as diagrams.
-Such files must be named ``tap-XXXX-Y.ext``, where "XXXX" is the TAP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+TAPs MAY include auxiliary files such as diagrams.
+Such files MUST be named ``tap-XXXX-Y.ext``, where "XXXX" is the TAP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

 # Reporting TAP Bugs, or Submitting TAP Updates

 How you report a bug, or submit a TAP update depends on several factors, such as the maturity of the TAP, the preferences of the TAP author, and the nature of your comments.
 For Draft or Accepted TAPs, feedback should be via the TAPs [issue tracker](https://github.com/theupdateframework/taps/issues) or as a pull request against the TAP in question.
-Once a TAP has been marked Final, bugs or corrections should be submitted to the TUF [issue tracker](https://github.com/theupdateframework/tuf/issues) so that your changes don't get lost.
+Once a TAP has been marked Final, bugs or corrections SHOULD be submitted to the TUF [issue tracker](https://github.com/theupdateframework/tuf/issues) so that your changes don't get lost.

 # Transferring TAP Ownership